SocialSecurityDisability.com is a privately-owned website that is not owned by or affiliated with any state government agency

 Apply Online or Through a Lawyer Familiar With CAL Cases

-Apply online using SSA’s Compassionate Allowances portal or work with a disability attorney familiar with expedited claims to ensure your case is flagged properly.
+Apply online using SSA’s Compassionate Allowances process or consider working with a disability attorney familiar with expedited claims to help ensure your case is reviewed appropriately.

 Respond Quickly to SSA Requests